tursunovic/xcode-themes/README.md

-I've used a lot of themes recently.
-Here's a list of my favorite Xcode themes.
+Your code doesn't have to look so sour.
+I've collected a list of Xcode themes and fonts that you can install.
+[Read my blog post](http://www.damir.me/posts/xcode-themes-and-fonts) which also contains a collection of fonts.

 # Xcode theme's